SUPERCILEX/hardcaml_riscv/docs/branch-prediction/paper.typ

 == Paper overview

-The paper is organized as follows: first, I very briefly introduce the processor, followed by an explanation of each implemented branch prediction technique, then I present an evaluation of each technique followed by future work to further improve the processor, and finally, I describe the key advantages offered by Hardcaml over the course of the processor's development.
+The paper is organized as follows.
+First, I very briefly introduce the processor, followed by an explanation of each implemented branch prediction technique.
+Then, I present an evaluation of each technique, followed by future work to further improve the processor.
+Finally, I describe the key advantages offered by Hardcaml over the course of the processor's development.

 = CPU overview